-Thank you for taking the time to review our 2021/22 Proposed Preliminary Budget.
-We welcome and look forward to your feedback on the Proposed Preliminary Budget for 2021/22.
+Thank you for taking the time to review and provide feedback on our 2021/22 Proposed Preliminary Budget.
+A summary of the feedback received can be reviewed on the district website in the 2021/22 Proposed Preliminary Budget Consultation Summary.